wrale/wrale-fleet/docs/arch/LAYERS.md

 # Wrale Fleet Layer Architecture

 This document provides detailed architecture specifications for each system layer.
+For detailed API contracts and interfaces, see [API.md](API.md).

 ## Metal Layer